not-magic/Open309/README.md

 There are premade .STLs over in the [Releases](https://github.com/not-magic/Open309/releases)

-My preferred switch spacing for the D2RV-LG switches is 24.8 so it may be a place to start.

 ## Parts Required

 All parts were designed to fit the [Crown CWL-309-MJ-NEW-Helpme-KMS-ST30 Joystick](https://focusattack.com/crown-cwl-309-mj-new-helpme-kms-st30-joystick/)